 One Week Leaders (OWLS)

 The OWL program allows high school students the chance to spend a week at Outdoor School working with 5th/6th grade teachers, their students, and program staff.
 During this week, they act as a cabin counselor, teacher's assistant, hike leader, table leader, and an overall role model.
-Anyone who is not interested in environmental stewardship and community service need not apply for this leadership position!
+Interest in environmental stewardship and community service is a must for this leadership position!
 Leading games, hikes, songs, skits, and campfire help to build a sense of community and are often the most memorable experiences for the elementary students.

 This week is great fun, but it is also an intensive, professional learning experience and can be life-changing when leaders put forth energy, enthusiasm, a positive attitude, compassion, and hard work.